GoogleCloudPlatform/esp-v2/src/envoy/http/backend_routing/README.md

 ### Counters

 - `denied`: Number of API Consumer requests that are denied due to invalid headers, etc.
+- `pass_through`: Number of API Consumer requests that are allowed through without modification.
+Occurs when the request is not for dynamic routing.
 - `append_path_to_address_request`: Number of API Consumer requests that are accepted and translated as APPEND_PATH_TO_ADDRESS.
 - `constant_address_request`: Number of API Consumer requests that are